Prasanna Padmanaban

 P Padmanaban, A Chizari, T Knop, J Zhang, VD Trikalitis, B Koopman, W Steenbergen, J Rouwkema Assessment of flow within developing chicken vasculature and biofabricated vascularized tissues using multimodal imaging techniques, 2021, Scientific Reports

-M Kaya, F Stein, P Padmanaban, Z Zhang, Khalil I S M, S Misra Visualization of micro-agents and surroundings by real-time multicolor fluorescence microscopy, 2022, Scientific Reports
+M Kaya, F Stein, P Padmanaban, Z Zhang, J Rouwkema, Khalil I S M, S Misra* Visualization of micro-agents and surroundings by real-time multicolor fluorescence microscopy,2022, Scientific Reports

 D Rana, P Padmanaban, M Becker, F Stein, J Leijten, B Koopman, J Rouwkema Spatial control of self-organizing vascular networks with programmable aptamer-tethered growth factor photopatterning, 2023, Materials Today Bio